N3TWORK/thrift/README.md

 - no __isset generated for optional value types (why: less memory cost; in the rare case you need the functionality, can recreate manually by including explicit companion "isset" variable)
 - tab indents instead of spaces (to match our coding conventions)
 - various restrictions for cases we are not using, so are untested...
-- if a field has a "type" annotation, the generated field type will be "$Name_<$T>", where $Name is the original name, and $T is either the attribute value (if provided) or the field name
+- `(typearg="name")` annotation, the generated field type will be  of type`type<name>`
+- `ix="FooIx"` annotation (for any value FooIx) on a list generates and uses custom class FooIxList, a wrapper around list that uses FooIx as its keys

 Java: